Stanley Brouwn

 Stanley Edmund Brouwn (25 June 1935 – 18 May 2017) was a Suriname-born Dutch conceptual artist.
 His works explored dematerialization.
-As an anonymous artist, he exemplified 1960s conceptualism.
-His best-known works include “This Way Brouwn”, “Afghanistan-Zambia” and “BROUWNTOYS 4000AD”.
+He exemplified 1960s conceptualism.
+His best-known works include this way brouwn, Afghanistan-Zambia, and BROUWNTOYS 4000AD.

 Life

 Early life

-Brouwn was born in 1935 at Paramaribo, the capital of the smallest South American country, Suriname.
-In 1957, he relocated to Amsterdam.
+Brouwn was born in 1935 at Paramaribo in Suriname.
+In 1957, he travelled by boat to Amsterdam, and lived there until his death in 2017.
 While there, Armando, an artist and friend of Brouwn, introduced him to the Zero movement.
-They were a group of artists who deferred from the style other artists often applied to their works.
-Brouwn's first works coincided with his introduction to this movement.
 Brouwn taught as a professor at the University of Fine Arts of Hamburg for multiple years.
-The extensive privacy Brouwn maintained throughout his career and personal life has resulted in a lack of information surrounding his marital status, and if he has fathered any children.
+Brouwn eschewed giving biographical data.

 Death

-Brouwn died on 18 May 2017 in his hometown of Amsterdam.
+Brouwn died on 18 May 2017 in Amsterdam.